nramirez/trackforme/README.md

 ## Why TrackForMe?

-Have you ever waste time verifiying over and over again the same page waiting for a change?
+Have you ever waste time verifying over and over again the same page waiting for a change?
 If your answer was yes, don't do that again!
 Our extension tracks this change for you!

 ## Download the extension for...
-- Chrome: (TBA)
+- Chrome: (You can use the extension in dev mode on chrome)
 - Firefox: (TBA)
 - Safari: (TBA)